vcolen/vcolen/README.md

 - :fire: I'm currently learning Swift
 - ✅ Main goal is to contribute to an iOS open-source project until the end of the year
 - :two:nd term studying Computer Science at PUC Minas
-- :man_shrugging: If you care: I love to play ♟️ chess & 🎮 games.
+- 💻 I love coding!
-  - & code 💻

 ### Social Media: